 Method-3: Solve Simultaneous Equations with 3 Variables Applying Cramer’s Rule

-Cramer’s rule is a formula in linear algebra for solving a system of linear equations with multiple unknowns.
+Cramer’s rule is a formula in linear algebra to solve a system of equations in Excel with multiple unknowns.
 Here, we’ll employ Cramer’s rule to solve the 3 linear equations with 3 unknowns, so, just follow these simple steps.